xlladdins/xll/docs/Excel4MacrosE-G.md

 **EXEC**(program\_text, , background, preferred\_size\_only)

-**Important**   Microsoft Excel for the Macintosh requires system software version 7.0 or later for the last two arguments of this function.
+**Important**&nbsp;&nbsp;&nbsp;Microsoft Excel for the Macintosh requires system software version 7.0 or later for the last two arguments of this function.

-Program\_text    is the name, as a text string, of any executable file or, in Microsoft Excel for Windows, any data file that is associated with an executable file.
+Program\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name, as a text string, of any executable file or, in Microsoft Excel for Windows, any data file that is associated with an executable file.

   - > Use paths when the file or program to be started is not in the
     > current directory or folder.